Ultramann/shifu/README.md

 ## Tab Completion

-Since shifu knows all about a cli's subcommand names it can generate tab completion code for interactive shell's that support it, bash and zsh.
+Since shifu knows all about a cli's (sub)command names it can generate tab completion code for interactive shell's that support it, bash and zsh.

 1. Ensure your cli is in a directory on your shell's `PATH`
 1. Ensure your cli has access to shifu; either by putting shifu in the same `PATH` directory as your cli or adding shifu to another `PATH` directory